lkachury/MechaCar_Statistical_Analysis/README.md

 <br /> ![image](https://user-images.githubusercontent.com/108038989/195750961-559dcfb0-999d-42d2-95b3-2dcae50536a9.png)

 4. There is a summary that addresses all three questions:
+    - Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?
+    ???
+    - Is the slope of the linear model considered to be zero?
+Why or why not?
+    - Does this linear model predict mpg of MechaCar prototypes effectively?
+Why or why not?

 ### Deliverable 2: Create Visualizations for the Trip Analysis
 Using R, create a summary statistics table from the MechaCar [Suspension_Coil.csv](https://github.com/lkachury/MechaCar_Statistical_Analysis/blob/main/Suspension_Coil.csv) file to show the suspension coil’s PSI continuous variable across all manufacturing lots and the following PSI metrics for each lot: mean, median, variance, and standard deviation.